quasifu/quantic-test-course/README.md

     ![Web site](./readme-images/hangry-hippo-web.png)

-5. [Optional] to use the local backend apis, make sure both servers (frontend and backend) are running.
-Then, update ./frontend/src/utils/constants.js
+5. [Optional] To use the local back-end APIs, make sure both servers (frontend and backend) are running.
+Then, update ./frontend/src/utils/constants.js by replacing this line:

-    Replace this line:

         export const API_URL = 'http://hangry-api-dev.us-east-1.elasticbeanstalk.com';

-    With this line:
+    with this line:

         export const API_URL = 'http://localhost:8000';

-### To run frontend tests
+## VI.
+Running Front-End Tests

-1. Run the tests from the `frontend` folder
+1. Run the tests from the `frontend` folder.

         npm test

-2. You should see something like...
+2. As a result, you should see something like

          PASS  src/pages/Home/Home.test.js
          PASS  src/App.test.js